Recommended tech & dev stack

 ACF (and ACF extended) for architecture

 If I want to do anything even remotely sophisticated with my templates and content, I turn to ACF.
-It powers my custom fields, blocks, site options – and in some cases – entire template logic.
+It powers my custom fields, blocks, site options, and in some cases, entire template logic.
 Couldn’t live without it.

-WP Rocket or W3TC for performance optimization
+WP Rocket, W3TC, or Nitropack for performance optimisation

 Sometimes, a static page caching layer (and cutting out all of those pesky database calls) can make a huge difference to how quickly your website loads.